OL' CHANTY - Chanticleer Magazine Online

 Chanticleer Magazine acquired the reputation of being an against the grain, 'underground' magazine which took a certain pride in being different from most other magazines.
 It received a lot of warm praise from various quarters, as well as some scathing criticism.
 One reviewer even described it as the most irritating poetry review journal he had surveyed to date.
 (Kudos indeed!)
 Ol' Chanty will do its best to continue this proud and noble tradition.

 The old magazine often published a Chanticleer News and Views section at the end.
-The present Ol' Chanty will do likewise, but on a separate page - the News & Views page.
-This feature will probably change more frequently than the Magazine itself, which I hope will come out every three months.
+The present Ol' Chanty will do likewise, but on a separate page - the Blog page.
+This feature will probably change more frequently than the Magazine itself, which I hope will come out every three months, though that cannot be guaranteed.

 Finally, Ol' Chanty is proud to take part in a unique experiment - The global publication of the novel, Beer Mystic, by Bart Plantenga.
 The novel is being published in online magazines around the world and Ol' Chanty is publishing Excerpt Four.
 For more details, go to the relevant Beer Mystic page.